starekrow/lockbox/README.md

 ### Vaults

-The provided `Vault` class manages a collection of secrets on-disk.
+The `Vault` class manages a collection of secrets on-disk.
 You provide a directory for the vault to occupy, and the master key and secrets are written to individual files within that directory.